 Answered

-Indicates whether the particular call leg was answered or not.
+Indicates whether the particular call leg is answered or not.

 Examples:

-• In a hunt group case, the agent who did not pick the call will have Answered = FALSE.
-And the agent who picked the call will have Answered = TRUE, UserType=HuntGroup
+• In a hunt group case, the agent who didn’t pick the call has Answered = FALSE.
+And the agent who picked the call has Answered = TRUE, UserType=HuntGroup.

 International country

 The country of the dialed number.
-This is only populated for international calls.
+This field is only displayed for international calls.

 Original reason